Geoff Chappell, Software Analyst

 The version 6.0 from Windows Vista SP1 changes the mechanism by which PatchGuard gets to initialise.
 It still relies on contriving an exception from a (different) division but without any implications for this bug check.

 The UNSUPPORTED_PROCESSOR bug check can occur in version 4.0 and higher.

 No code is known for raising this bug check in version 3.51.
-Contemporaneous documentation (the Windows NT 3.51 Resource Kit) even gives this bug check a different name (HEAP_INITIALIZATION_FAILED).
+Contemporaneous documentation (the Windows NT 3.51 Resource Kit) even gives bug check 0x5D a different name (HEAP_INITIALIZATION_FAILED).
 Some detection of unsupported processors is performed and acted on, however.
-Early steppings of the 80386 are rejected as the boot processor by raising bug check 0x5C:
+The kernel rejects early steppings of the 80386 by raising bug check 0x5C:

 |2nd Argument:||processor family, i.e., 3 for 80386|